 Manufacturing.

-Intel is the Portland area's largest employer, providing jobs for more than 14,000 residents, with several campuses to the west of the city in the city of Hillsboro.
+Computer components manufacturer Intel is the Portland area's largest employer, providing jobs for more than 14,000 residents, with several campuses to the west of the city in the city of Hillsboro.
 The metro area is home to more than 1,200 technology companies.
 This high density of technology companies has led to the nickname Silicon Forest being used to describe Portland, a reference to the abundance of trees in the region.

-Adidas.
+Portland is home to the regional headquarters for Adidas.
 The metro area serves as the headquarters for the Columbia Sportswear corporation, and Nike, Inc., the only Fortune 500 company which is located primarily in the Portland Metro Area.
 Philip Knight, co-founder and chairman of Nike, is an Oregon native and University of Oregon alumnus.

-World War II.
+The steel industry's history in Portland predates World War II.
 By the 1950s, the steel industry became the city's number one industry for employment.
 The steel industry thrives in the region, with Schnitzer Steel Industries, a prominent steel company, shipping a record 1.15 billion tons of scrap metal to Asia during 2003.

 The aluminum industry expanded in the Portland area during the later half of the 20th century.
 This was primarily due to the comparatively low cost electricity in the region, courtesy of the many dams on local rivers.
 The industry has been one of the more intrusive industries politically however, due to the effect on residential and business energy costs to the rest of the city, and the pollution associated with aluminum production.